Valentin-Gauthier/NER/README.md

 - ✅ It could also be very interesting to replace the single text file generated for CasEN with several ‘collection’ type files, grouping EPGs from the same collection together.
 We can probably imagine a more coherent result for the use of generic graphs in this case.

+- Adding exlude words to the dictionary for PERs.

 - The `priority` system could also be further improved and extended.
   Currently, it identifies all composite methods (e.g., `CasEN_Stanza`) and atomic methods (e.g., `CasEN`, `Stanza`) separately.
   When both a composite and an atomic method detect the same entity but assign different categories, the system applies a priority rule in favor of the composite method.